Devskiller/devskiller-sample-android-java/README.md

 You can check out this short video to see the test from the [candidate's perspective](https://goo.gl/AXXaTT).

-This repo contains an sample project for Android and  below you can find a detailed guide for creating your own programming project.
+This repo contains a sample project for Android and below you can find a detailed guide for creating your own programming project.

 **Please make sure to read our [Getting started with programming